adjust/react_native_sdk/README.md

 ### <a id="ios-frameworks"></a>iOS frameworks

 Select your project in the Project Navigator.
 In the left hand side of the main view, select your target.
 In the tab `Build Phases`, expand the group `Link Binary with Libraries`.
 On the bottom of that section click on the `+` button.
-Select below mentined frameworks and make sure to change the `Status` of frameworks to `Optional`.
+Select below mentioned frameworks and make sure to change the `Status` of frameworks to `Optional`.
 Adjust SDK uses these frameworks with following purpose:

 * `iAd.framework` - to support Apple Search Ads campaigns
 * `AdServices.framework` - to support Apple Search Ads campaigns